-2. ABL Infrastructure (P.) Ltd. vs. CCE, Customs & Service Tax
+ABL Infrastructure (P.) Ltd. vs. CCE [2017-TIOL-3931-CESTAT-MUM]

-Assessee was engaged in providing works contract service - It opted to discharge service tax liability under Works Contract (Composition Scheme for Payment of Service Tax) Rules, 2007 - It did not include value of material supplied by service recipient free of cost in gross value of works contract - Whether value of free supply material also be added in gross value of works contract - Held, yes.
+Assessee was engaged in providing works contract service and opted to discharge service tax liability under Works Contract (Composition Scheme for Payment of Service Tax) Rules, 2007.
+It did not include the value of material supplied by the service recipient free of cost in the gross value of works contract.
+The question was whether the value of free supply material should also be added in the gross value of the works contract - Held, yes.